Emp5r0R/Secure-The-Throne/content/posts/1742061149402-Jarmis-Walkthrough(HTB)/index.md

 55394                   [Status: 200, Size: 120, Words: 1, Lines: 1, Duration: 332ms]
 ```
 - Port `5986` and `5985` seems interesting particularly because in windows those ports are used by WinRM.
 - In the ffuf scan I didn't get port `5985` but I tested it manually.
-It took 20 seconds to respond may be that's why ffuf marked it as closed but anyway this port seems interesting.
+It took me 20 seconds to respond may be that's why ffuf marked it as closed but anyway this port seems interesting.
 ```
 ❯ curl 'http://jarmis.htb/api/v1/fetch?endpoint=http://localhost:5985' -H 'accept: application/json' | jq
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current